-It consists of dividing the page into three sections -- notes, keyword or cues, and summary.
+It consists of dividing the page into three sections -- notes, keywords or cues, and summary.
 The note section is the primary section of the page, with the cues section present in the left margin of the page while leaving the summary at the bottom.

 All the notes from the lecture go into the note section of the page.
 You can structure it any way that you want, just remember to stay organized.

-This method forms a quick way to organize, and review your notes after class.
+This method forms a quick way to organize and review your notes after class.
 It also helps extract crucial information and enables effective learning by absorbing data in a shorter period of time.

 Takeaway: Take Good Lecture Notes